Gold (Ryan Adams album): Background

 Stephen King's 2006 book Lisey's Story includes part of the lyrics to "When the Stars Go Blue".
 Also, the song "The Rescue Blues" was featured in an episode of Scrubs.
 In 2011, "Answering Bell" was featured in the film and on the soundtrack to Bridesmaids.
 "La Cienega Just Smiled" was featured in the Angel episode Unleashed.

+Album cover

+Regarding the album cover, which features Adams standing in front of an upside-down American flag, he told Spin in 2003: "I’m a Democratic Socialist.
+I really don’t get into the United States at all.
+I’m sorry, but politically, I really don’t care."

 Critical reception

 Q listed Gold as one of the best 50 albums of 2001.

 Kludge included it on their list of the 25 best albums of 2001.

 Rolling Stone ranked "Gold" the 81st best record of the 2000s.
 NME ranked Gold at number 193 on its list of The 500 Greatest Albums of All Time.

+Gold finished sixth in the 2001 Village Voice Pazz & Jop yearly critics' poll.